Blunk-electronic/setup-online-training/README.md

 In the course of the training you will be working on a remote training server.
 In order to connect your workstation/PC with this server please read this guide carefully.

-NOTE for network administrators: No ports on your firewall are required to be opened.
-The attendees will be establishing connections via SSH to the remote training server.
+NOTE for network administrators: No incoming ports on your firewall have to be opened.
+The attendees will be establishing outgoing connections via SSH to the remote training server.

 ## Prerequisites
 Before the training commences the teacher will provide you with: